Adam’s Apple Reduction (Tracheal Shave Surgery) in Tampa and St. Petersburg, FL

 A prominent Adam’s apple can be reduced in size with chondrolaryngoplasty, also known as tracheal shave surgery.

-Tracheal shave surgery, also known as chondrolaryngoplasty, diminishes a protruding Adam’s apple.
+Tracheal shave surgery, also known as chondrolaryngoplasty, improves a protruding Adam’s apple.
 This kind of procedure is typically performed on transsexual patients for facial feminization purposes, but is also a suitable option for men who prefer a less noticeable Adam’s Apple.

 This method is known by several names, including: